Pre-alert: A 3-year-old male fell from a second-story window. There is no obvious external injury, and he is moving all four limbs.

 ETA: 5 minutes.

 What is my role in this clinical situation?
-As a Specialist Registrar in Emergency Medicine, I am the one standing in resus with a red sticker across my chest, preparing myself, my team, my environment, and my equipment to receive this potential traumatised patient.
+As a Specialist Registrar in Emergency Medicine, I am the one standing in resus with a red sticker across my chest, preparing myself, my team, my environment, and my equipment to receive this potentially traumatised patient.Â

 Once my head is in the right space, I brief my team on the pre-alert and set out a shared mental model of the best- and worst-case scenarios.
 Space is made available, and we set about gathering our equipment.

-• Haemostatic dressings
+- Haemostatic dressings

-• Pelvic binder
+- Pelvic binder

-• IV/IO
+- IV/IO

-• Rapid infuser
+- Rapid infuser

-• Cervical collar
+- Cervical collar

 As the impending clinical challenges of this patient play out in my head, I prepare my team to deliver a trauma package of care.
 This may involve managing a brain injury, decompressing a tension, binding an open book, or drawing a long bone out to length.
 Major trauma is uncommon in paediatrics, with only 5% occurring in those less than 14 years of age.
 Most children are injured in their own homes (38%), with falls from height accounting for over half of the cases.
 While always being cognisant of possible spinal injuries in paediatric trauma, the actual incidence is low.
 Paediatric cervical spine injuries account for 1-10% of all spinal injuries.
-Various anatomic (large head size) and physiological reasons (flexible spine) account for this, which, of course, will change with age.
+Various anatomic (large head size) and physiological reasons (flexible spine) account for this, which will change with age.Â

 Trauma resuscitation is being rewritten.
 ABC is now about turning off the tap and has become CACBCDE.
-If cervical spine consideration comes so early in our primary survey, can we just pop a hard collar on the neck and move on?
+If cervical spine consideration comes so early in our primary survey, can we pop a hard collar on the neck and move on?
 As I ponder the clinical case outlined, I recall my early days as a newly qualified doctor and indeed think back to the very start and the Hippocratic oath; ‘before we try to make things better, first and foremost, don’t make things worse’.
 Is the collar more a curse than a cure?

 The cervical collar was introduced into pre-hospital practice in 1967, but its perceived benefit has always been more theory than evidence.
-More and more of the evidence suggests that collars are not likely to make things better and are more likely to make things worse.
+More and more evidence suggests that collars are not likely to make things better and are more likely to make things worse.
 So why do we apply collars in the first place?

-Time for a little MYTHBUSTING.
+It’s time for a little mythbusting.

 MYTH: We reduce the risk of secondary injury